ggracelii/harmonic-fullstack-jam-grace-li/README.md

 ### 5. Progress Bar
 A  **progress bar** shows the status of each background move job in real time.
-- Blue: active progress
+- Light orange: active progress
-- Green: completed
+- Dark orange: completed
-- Red: failed
+- Gray: failed
 When a job completes successfully, a message displays the total number of items moved and the number of duplicates skipped.

 If the job fails, a failure message is shown instead.